magladko/Qt5-to-ROS2/README.md

 5. Modify CMakeLists.txt file to comply with the [ament_cmake guidelines](https://docs.ros.org/en/humble/How-To-Guides/Ament-CMake-Documentation.html).
 Example of such adjustment can be found in [ros_qt_ws/src/qt_demo/CMakeLists.txt](./ros_qt_ws/src/qt_demo/CMakeLists.txt)
     - A generic ROS2 package can be found under [test_pkg_ws/src/my_package](./test_pkg_ws/src/my_package).
 It has been generated as a quick reference using command: `ros2 pkg create --build-type ament_cmake --node-name my_node my_package`.
+    - NOTE: it is important to pay attention to the difference between ament_target_dependencies() and target_link_libraries() as some libraries might need adjustments in calls ([reference](https://answers.ros.org/question/335364/ros2-rclcpp-linking-error-and-correct-way-to-handle-dependencies/))

 6. Create *package.xml* in `ros_qt_ws/src/<Qt project>/`